Sed rate (erythrocyte sedimentation rate)

 Because a sed rate test can't pinpoint the problem that's causing inflammation in your body, it's usually accompanied by other blood tests, such as the C-reactive protein (CRP) test.

 The sed rate is a simple blood test.
 You don't need to fast before the test.

 A phlebotomist, nurse or medical assistant will use a needle to draw blood from a vein, most likely a vein in your arm.
-The site on your arm might be tender for a few hours, but you'll be able to resume most normal activities.
+After the test, the site on your arm might be tender for a few hours, but you'll be able to resume most normal activities.

 Results from your sed rate test will be reported in the distance in millimeters (mm) that red blood cells have descended in one hour (hr).
-The normal range is 0-22 mm/hr for men and 0-29 mm/hr for women.
+The normal range is 0 to 22 mm/hr for men and 0 to 29 mm/hr for women.
 The upper threshold for a normal sed rate value may vary somewhat from one medical practice to another.

 Your sed rate is one piece of information to help your doctor check your health.
 Talk to your doctor about what your sed rate results mean in light of your symptoms and the results of your other diagnostic tests.

 Accuracy of test results